How to Become a Counselor in Arizona

 For Applicants Already Licensed in Other States

-The Arizona State Board of Behavioral Health Examiners can issue a professional counseling licensure “by endorsement” to applicants who hold a current license to practice professional counseling in another jurisdiction that has requirements for licensure that meet or supersede its own.
+The Arizona Board of Behavioral Health Examiners may grant counseling licensure by endorsement to applicants who are licensed in another state or federal jurisdiction at a substantially equivalent or higher practice level and who meet Arizona’s endorsement requirements.
 For more details on licensure by endorsement, see the Arizona State Board of Behavioral Health Examiners.

 Average Counselor Salary in Arizona